 While there is one global interconnected ocean, this massive body of water surrounding all land masses on Earth can be further subdivided based on historical, geographic, and cultural factors.

-There are three major oceans: The Pacific, Atlantic, and Indian.
-In addition, the Arctic and Southern (Antarctic) Oceans make up the two additional oceans.
-The Southern Ocean is a fairly recent addition (2000) that is not universally recognized by all countries and organizations and has yet to be ratified by the international community (see next section).
+One Earth, there are three major oceans: The Pacific, Atlantic, and Indian.
+Historically there are four ocean basins that include the three major oceans and the Arctic Ocean.
+The Southern Ocean is a fairly recently named addition (2000) that is not universally recognized by all countries and organizations and has yet to be ratified by the international community (see next section).
 For example, the U.S. Board on Geographic Names recognizes the Southern Ocean while National Geographic does not.

 The animated GIF below shows the names of the world’s oceans based on one global ocean, the three major oceans, the four historic oceans, and the five world oceans.